YMCA Gym Gets A Make Over

 Paul Gallacher, Fundraiser Extraordinaire!

-For the past few years Paul Gallacher has been one of our unsung fundraising heroes.
-Despite raising huge amounts of money for Hornsey YMCA and the other nominated charities through the Fun Run since 2008, he has usually been a runner up for top fundraiser; always the bridesmaid, never the bride!
+For the past few years Paul Gallacher has been one of YMCA Hornsey's unsung fundraising heroes.
+Despite raising huge amounts of money for YMCA Hornsey and the other nominated charities through the Fun Run since 2008, he has usually been a runner up for top fundraiser; always the bridesmaid, never the bride!

-Paul kindly agreed to share with us what motivates him and the secret of his fundraising success:
+Paul kindly agreed to share what motivates him and the secret of his fundraising success:

 How long have you been involved with the Fun Run and what prompted you to do that first race?